zuki07/todo-list/README.md

 # TODO LIST
-A simple app to manage your daily tasks
+A simple app to manage your daily tasks.
-It uses HTML5 and CSS3
+It uses HTML5 and CSS3.

 ## Features
 * List of daily tasks